patilnabhi/nuric_wheelchair_model_02/README.md

 		* Determine new estimate for the state with new covariance

-* A skeleton version of the UKF code (Python) is produced below (Click on functions to look at its complete implementation):
+* The UKF code (Python) is produced below (Click on functions to look at its complete implementation):

 ```
-'''
-Comments
-'''

 def fx(x, dt):
 	sol = ode2(x)
 	return np.array(sol)